About Psychotherapy

 -

-Fees55-minute individual psychotherapy sessions are $200 + HST The Canadian Revenue Agency allows fees paid to Registered Psychotherapists to be deducted on your personal income tax return.
-Click here on the Canada Revenue Agency website for full details.
+Fees55-minute individual psychotherapy sessions are $225.
+The Canadian Revenue Agency allows fees paid to Registered Psychotherapists to be deducted on your personal income tax return.
+Click here to take you to the Canada Revenue Agency website for full details.

 -